 The technical solution used in the demonstration project has to be either AI prerequisite or AI technology, AI base technologies are not eligible in the scope of AIRE.
 Also, AIRE does not support the acquisition or deployment of AI base technologies or 'off-the-shelf' solutions (see Annex 7).
-The technical solution has to be new in the market.
+The technical solution has to be new in the market (i.e. the technological solution tested to solve particular challenge has to be novel).